 For a small place we’re really lucky to have so many great places to dine.
 Port Douglas houses over 50 eateries, from fancier fine dining to fast-food and a fair deal in between.
 As a local and a foodie, I’ll be brining you my top six dinner restaurants plus a handful of awesome cafes and more casual haunts.
 These are all my go-to’s which I think you’ll love too.

 What are restaurants in Port Douglas like?

 Port Douglas’ food scene really boomed since it became a much loved tourist town a couple of decades ago.
-I’ve had long-time locals tell me stories about the 90’s when there were only a couple of places to eat out.
+I’ve had long-time locals tell me stories from the 90’s when there were only a couple of places to eat out.
 It’s come a long way since then!

 What I enjoy most about eating out here is the gorgeous array of seafood that’s sourced fresh from the reef, the al-fresco dining and cool relaxed vibe.
 There may not be many positioned on the beach but most have a lovely setting, especially those on Wharf St (aka ‘eat street’) and by the Marina.

 Most restaurants in Port Douglas are positioned on the main road (Macrossan St) or Wharf Street around the corner, however a few goodies are a little tucked away so you may easily miss them if you’re just visiting.

 For all other days where you’re vegging in and want to cook your own feast then there’s a few great places around to source beautiful local produce.
 Check out the Sunday markets in Port Douglas for fruit and veggies or drive to Scomazzon’s farm shop in Mossman (pictured).
-To buy seafood from the reef, my new favourite supplier has just opened up at Port Produce (opposite the Coles car park) and you can’t beat Malones Butchers for everything else.
+To buy seafood from the reef, my new favourite supplier has just opened up at Total Food Network (called Port Produce, opposite the Coles car park) and you can’t beat Malones Butchers for everything else.

 Now without further ado, in no particular order here are my favourite restaurants in Port Douglas.
 Bon Appétit! ✣